 Pharmaceutical sales representatives generally work for drug or medical supply companies and sell pharmaceutical goods to individual clients in the medical industry on a wholesale basis.
 Most positions are of the outside sales variety, often entailing frequent travel from one prospective customer to the next.
-Bachelor's degrees and in-depth knowledge of the pharmaceutics being sold are required for most positions, and these professionals usually hold a bachelor's degree in pharmaceutical science, pharmacology or another pharmaceutical-related field.
+In-depth knowledge of the pharmaceutics being sold is required for most positions, and these professionals usually hold a bachelor's degree in pharmaceutical science, pharmacology or another pharmaceutical-related field.
 Customer service and communication skills are essential for making successful sales pitches.

 Career Information about Pharmaceutical Sales

 Individuals in the pharmaceutical sales field are responsible for selling both prescription drugs and equipment used to administer them, such as intravenous devices, to various clients.
 These clients are generally medical doctors, pharmacists and biomedical scientists, and products are generally sold in bulk on a wholesale basis.
 The vast majority of employers pay commission for any sales a representative closes; however, many sales reps receive a base salary as well.

 While exact job descriptions tend to vary from one company or position to the next, pharmaceutical sales representatives are often employed directly by drug manufacturers.
 Depending on the size of the company employing the representative and the range of products they have available, sales reps may also specialize in a specific area of medicine, such as gastroenterology, oncology, biopharmacology or psychiatry.

 Most pharmaceutical sales representatives work in outside sales, requiring them to travel to prospective clients' workplaces and provide information or demonstrations of the products they're trying to sell.
 Many employers require pharmaceutical sales reps to have a reliable vehicle to transport them from one sales call to the next.